 –We presented the findings to the island’s management board.
 Their first and really only question was whether our estimates would be revealed to the island’s insurers.

 –We had a hotwash afterwards to figure out their–how to put it?–lukewarm response:

 - Didn’t they understand the upper range, 24% per annum, implied a levee breach nigh inevitable with respect to our scenario?
 Or to put the question to our side, in what ways did the 24% per annum estimate fall far, far short of being a failure probability of 1.0?

 - But if as high as 24% per annum, why hadn’t there been a levee breach over the many decades since the last major one there?

-- What about the islands nearby?
-Assuming even a few of these had a similar upper range, why weren’t levee failures happening more often there?
+- And what about the islands nearby?
+Assuming even a few of these had a similar upper range, why weren’t levee failures happening more often?

 - The 4% – 24% range was with respect to annual levee failure due to slope instability only.
 If you add in all the levee failure modes possible (e.g., due to seepage rather than overtopping and flooding), the combined probability of levee failure would have to be higher.
 (But then again, what are the conditions under which the more ways there are to fail, the more likely failure is?)

-- Or to put all this differently, was this levee stretch on that island more diverse and more resilient (say, in the way biodiverse ecosystems are said to be more resilient) than current methods capture but which islanders better understood and manage?
+- To put all this differently, was this levee stretch on that island more diverse and more resilient (say, in the way biodiverse ecosystems are said to be more resilient) than current methods capture but which islanders better understood and perhaps even managed?

-–But our most significant observation was the one none of us saw need to voice: How could we accuse the management board and islanders of being short-sighted or worse, with so much else going on challenging us, the team, to make sense of such estimates?
+–But our most significant observation was the one none of us saw need to voice: How could we accuse the management board and islanders of being short-sighted or worse, with so much else going on challenging us, the team, to make sense of our own estimates?